fridge7809/research-project/ideas.md

 - Research and document optimizations, create new iteration that implement optimizations, benchmark it again and compare performance to prior iterations in a systematic fashion

 Inspiration: [The Fastest .NET Dictionary](https://youtu.be/le_1yMroz80?si=hdavMNVBmI8q2OwW).
 Repo [here](https://github.com/matthewcrews/FastDictionaryTest)

+## Something about using [DMI's REST API](https://opendatadocs.dmi.govcloud.dk/en/Basics) to fetch metrological data

+- Use DMI's api to get data
+- Build some kind of app with the data

+# Mathias ideas

+## Functional programming for web development:

+Compare functional languages for web development Pros/cons of using functional languages for web instead of javascript etc.
+Build a web app in a functional language.

+## Using functional and imperative programming:

+Could be a comparison of the two.
+Could also look into how functional programming integrates into imperative programming (or object oriented programming).
+Build some kind of project integrating the two paradigms.

+## Use Functional Reactive Programming (FRP) for real-time data visualization:

+(I haven't read much about this topic, but skatten gives an explanation that sounds quite interesting):
+Functional Reactive Programming (FRP) is a programming paradigm for working with reactive systems in a declarative way.
+It combines the principles of functional programming with reactive programming, allowing developers to model dynamic systems that change over time.
+FRP is particularly useful for applications that require continuous updates and real-time responsiveness, such as user interfaces, animations, and interactive simulations.